dji-sdk/Payload-SDK-Doc/source/faq/index.md

 ##### 1. Which drone is Payload SDK compatible with?
 Payload SDK currently only supports the Matrice 200 series and Matrice 200 V2 series.
 For details, please refer to the [Parameter Comparison Page](https://www.dji.com/en/products/compare-m200-series?site=brandsite&from=nav).
-DJI provides X-Port, Skyport V2 and Skyport that are compatible with Matrice 200 series and Matrice 200 V2 series.
+DJI provides X-Port, SkyPort V2 and SkyPort that are compatible with Matrice 200 series and Matrice 200 V2 series.
 Please read the [Payload Criterion](https://developer.dji.com/payload-sdk/documentation/guide/payload-criterion.html) carefully before developing the payload and purchasing the drone.

 ##### 2. What is Development Mode?
 * <a href="https://developer.dji.com/payload-sdk/apply/" target="_blank">Resigned</a> as an user of the PSDK, the developer's mode is the Development Mode.